rogn02/QRandBARCODE/README.md

    Input_String: The numeric or alphanumeric input string which hastobe converted to a barcode.
    Format: The format you want for the barcode gen.

+ ## Reference:

- Refer here for barcode formats for yourinput string: https://python-barcode.readthedocs.io/en/latest/supported-formats.html
+ barcode formats for your input string: https://python-barcode.readthedocs.io/en/latest/supported-formats.html